-Reference Title Summary Application date of standard Impact on financial report Application date for the Branch AASB 15 Revenue from contracts with customers This standard provides a single comprehensive framework for determining whether, how much and when revenue is recognised.
+Reference Title Summary Application date of standard Impact on financial report Application date for the Branch AASB 1058 Income of Not-for-Profit Entities This standard establishes principles and guidance when accounting for: a.
+Transactions where the consideration given to acquire an asset is significantly less than its fair value, in order to enable the entity to further its objectives; and b.
+The receipt of volunteer services.
+For financial years commencing after 1 January 2019 The Branch is not expected to be materially impacted by this new standard.
+1 October 2019 AASB 15 Revenue from contracts with customers This standard provides a single comprehensive framework for determining whether, how much and when revenue is recognised.
 The core principle of the standard is that an entity will recognise revenue when control of goods or services is transferred rather than on transfer of risks and rewards as is currently the case under AASB118: Revenue.
-For financial years commencing after 1 January 2019 The Branch is yet to assess its full impact.
-1 October 2019 AASB 16 (issued February 2017) Leases This standard eliminates the operating and finance lease classifications for lessees currently accounted for under AASB 117 Leases.
+For financial years commencing after 1 January 2019 The Branch is not expected to be materially impacted by this new standard, 1 October 2019 AASB 16 (issued February 2017) Leases This standard eliminates the operating and finance lease classifications for lessees currently accounted for under AASB 117 Leases.
 It requires the entity to bring most leases onto its balance sheet in a similar way to how existing leases are treated under AASB117.
 An entity will be required to recognise a lease liability and a right of use of the asset in its balance sheet.
 There are some exemptions such as leases with a period of 12 months or less and low value leases are exempted.
 For financial years commencing on or after 1 January 2019.
-The Branch is yet to assess its full impact.
+The Branch is not expected to be impacted by this standards as it holds no operating leases at year end.
 1 October 2019